splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s-new.md

 microk8s status --wait-ready
 ```

-## Setup addons
+## Step 3: Set up your add-ons
-Note: when installing `metallb` you will be prompted for one or more IPs to use as entry points.
-If you do not plan to cluster then this IP may be the same IP as the host.
-If you plan to enable clustering this IP should not be assigned to the host.
+When you install `metallb` you will be prompted for one or more IPs to use as entry points.
+If you do not plan to enable clustering, then this IP may be the same IP as the host.
+If you do plan to enable clustering this IP should not be assigned to the host.

 A single IP in CIDR format is x.x.x.x/32.
 Use CIDR or range syntax.